-The area of Vedado was perhaps the area that we explored less, but not for that we overlooked it since there were certain places that we wanted very much to see.
+The area of Vedado was perhaps the area that we explored less, we overlooked it since there were certain places that we wanted very much to see.

-This neighborhood arose late compared to Old Havana and Centro Habana; in that era of splendor when copying the American model of grand avenues, hotels, and Cadillacs.
+This neighborhood arose late compared to Old Havana and Centro Habana; in that era of splendor when they copied the American model of grand avenues, hotels, and Cadillacs.

-Historically it is recognized by all the influence that it had of the time of splendor in which it arose.
+Historically, it was recognized by all the influence that it had during the time of splendor in which it arose.
 The scenario in which it developed was very different from the post-revolutionary: cabarets, casinos, big hotels, American mafia managements, etc.

 COPPELIA ice cream